fcancio/tarotjournal/README.md

 Use tarot to prompt journaling exercises.
 Allow your daily card spread to help you explore different perspectives, make decisions and set your intentions for the day.

 ### Technology Used
-HTML, CSS, JavaScript, MongoDB, Mongoose, Node.js, Express, Google OAuth
+JavaScript, MongoDB, Mongoose, Node.js, Express, Google OAuth, Passport.js

 ###Wireframe and Screenshots